Election-Tech-Initiative/electionguard/docs/spec/index.md

 - The large prime p and corresponding cofactor r were changed to move the prime p further from 2^4096.
 - A section specifically about writing verifiers was added.
 - Various small clarifications and corrections were included.

 #### v0.85

 - Initial public release of specification for ElectionGuard

-!!! warning "ElectionGuard Web Specification"
-    The [web version] is being constructed by the open source community for the convenience of web viewing.
-However, it is incomplete at this time and should not be used for reference purposes.
-If you need a complete reference, refer to the official specifications.

 <!-- Links -->
 [ElectionGuard Specification]: ../overview/Glossary/#electionguard-specification
 [badge]: ../develop/Badges/
 [versioning]: ../develop/Versioning.md
-[web version]: ./web/1_Overview.md

 [badge-2.0]: https://img.shields.io/badge/🗳%20ElectionGuard-v2.0-yellow